Relocating to St. Paul?

 Food prices here are similar to the national average.
 Even though the length of the winter means a short growing season, and restricts what can be produced locally, there is a strong local Minnesota food movement and co-op markets selling local foods, and farmers' markets, are very popular.

 The winter in St. Paul might be long, but the summer is too.
 The weather in St. Paul goes as follows: five months of summer, one month of fall, five months of winter, one month of spring.
-The summer is warm, moderately humid, interspersed with thunderstorms and tornado warnings (and the occasional actual torndao) but generally pleasant.
+The summer is warm, moderately humid, interspersed with thunderstorms and tornado warnings (and the occasional actual tornado) but generally pleasant.
 Spring and fall are brief but lovely.
 And how about the winter?

 The number one question new arrivals ask is: "How bad is the winter in St. Paul?"
 It's long, and it's cold.
 Winter starts around mid-November and isn't done until late April.
-Minneapolis/St. Paul is the coldest metropolitan area in the continental United States, the temperature rarely rises above freezing all winter, several feet of snow fall, days below 0F are frequent, and when the wind blows the windchill factor can often be -40F.
+Minneapolis/St. Paul is the coldest metropolitan area in the continental United States, the temperature rarely rises above freezing all winter, several feet of snowfall, days below 0F are frequent, and when the wind blows the windchill factor can often be -40F.
 We all survive it and you will too.
 The right attitude, the right supplies, and finding your own way to have fun in or out of the snow will get you through the winter and you might even enjoy it.

 As well as the winter, another major drawback of Minneapolis is the relative isolation of Minneapolis within in the country.
 There is not much nearby.
-Chicago is the nearest major city, a 6 hour drive or 1 hour plane ride.
+Chicago is the nearest major city, a 6-hour drive or 1-hour plane ride.
 Duluth, the largest city in Minnesota outside the Twin Cities metro area, has a scenic location on Lake Superior.
 Duluth is a popular weekend getaway destination, or used as a staging post on trips to the scenic central and northern parts of Minnesota like the North Woods or the Boundary Waters Canoe Area Wilderness.

 Handily, Minneapolis/St. Paul International Airport is right in the middle of the metro area so at least it's easy to get out of town.
 Delta, Airlines recently merged with our local carrier, Northwest Airlines, which is now being re=branded as Delta, and is the major carrier operating from MSP.
 Local budget airline Sun Country uses MSP, handy for cheap flights around the country.